Edwards, Francis Theodore WW1

 May 1917 – On the 1st the 21st Cdn Inf Bn was inspected by Brigadier General R. Rennie – Officer Commanding the 4th Cdn Inf Brigade, 2nd Cdn Div.
 He was satisfied with what he saw.
 The Battalion proceeded to the support area of the Divisional battle Front at Berliner Haus.
 The 3rd to 5th they remained in this area enjoying the beautiful weather.
 The Bn relieved the 22nd French Cdn Inf Bn (Van Doos) in the Observation Line at Thelus cave.

-May 6, 1917 Pte Edwards was taken-on-strength at the Canadian Base Depot from the Assistant Director of Medical Services (ADMS) TB (an unknown abbreviation).
-May 17, 1917 he was en route to join his Unit in the Field.
-An entry in the File indicates that on June 5, 1917 he was shown as ”at duty from Hospital” with the 21st Cdn Inf Bn in the Field.
+On May 6, 1917, Pte Edwards was taken on strength at the Canadian Base Depot from the Assistant Director of Medical Services (ADMS) TB (an unknown abbreviation).
+On May 17, 1917, he was en route to join his Unit in the Field.
+An entry in the File indicates that on June 5, 1917, he was shown as ”at duty from Hospital” with the 21st Cdn Inf Bn in the Field.

 Nothing in the File indicates what Hospital he was at, the circumstances, or when he actually rejoined his Unit.
 It was assumed that he rejoined in June.